-Version Control can be implemented in Enterprise Architect to manage changes and revisions to any Package including Requirements Packages.
-Once implemented changes to Requirements will be recorded and a requirements analyst will be able to view previous version and roll back to these versions if required.
-There is some overlap between this tool feature and Auditing and Baselines.
-The difference between this facility and Auditing is that Auditing simply records the changes but does not allow you to revert to a previous version.
-The difference between Version Control and Baselines is that a modeler must intentionally create a baseline whereas with Version Control the changes are being recorded automatically in the background.
-Also with Baselines the intervening changes are not recorded, just the difference between the current requirement and the one captured in the Baseline.
-Baselines Baselines provide a versatile mechanism for managing changes to Requirements.
-Any number of baselines can be created and when requirements are changed these changed requirements can be compared to one of the baselines.
-Baselines are typically created at important milestones in a project such as after a stakeholder meeting or before a development iteration is commenced.
-When differences are found and these changes were not intended or contravene project management practice the requirements from the baseline can be restored to the current model.
-Baselines will not help with assessing the impact of a change but once a change has been identified tools such as the Relationship Matrix and element traces can be used to determine the impact of a change.
+Relationship Matrix can be used to determine the impact. ⊗Start Page ■ Specification Manager 图 Find in Project @ Audit View × User sparsys(hloyd) Configure Load Displaying sets of audit data Time 2020-11-30 103934 Mode • Search User Viewing log items recorded in the Details Requirement,("Functional" REQ116-The system must mail the client a copy of the receipt) Time Period Help e past year Property Original Protective Elements pdata1 In Progress Change Package Elements Port Elements ProvidedInterface Elements Procyconnector Elements RequiredIntEnernts Ed: "Functional" REQ015 - Process Credit Card Payment 2020-01-30 10:99:47 2020-11-30 10:99:47 2020-11-30 10:99:47 2020-11-30 10:99:47 2020-11-30 10:99:47 2020-11-30 10:91:43:3 Ed: "HordinuctionalRequirements Return Customers 10 Perc Approved Version Control Version Control can be implemented in Enterprise Architect to mar revisions to any Package including Requirements Packages.
+Once i changes to Requirements will be recorded and a requirements analy to view previous version and roll back to these versions if required, overlap between this tool feature and Auditing and Baselines.
+The of between this facility and Auditing is that Auditing simply records the does not allow you to revert to a previous version.
+The difference be Control and Baselines is that a modeler must intentionally create a with Version Control the changes are being recorded automatically background.
+Also with Baselines the intervening changes are not re- difference between the current requirement and the one captured in mplemented vst will be able There is some difference he changes but etween Version baseline whereas in the corded, just the Baselines Baselines provide a versatile mechanism for managing changes to H Any number of baselines can be created and when requirements are changed requirements can be compared to one of the baselines.
+Bas typically created at important milestones in a project such as after a meeting or before a development iteration is commenced.
+When dif found and these changes were not intended or contravene project m practice the requirements from the baseline can be restored to the c Baselines will not help with assessing the impact of a change but on been identified tools such as the Relationship Matrix and element the used to determine the impact of a change. e changed these selines are stakeholder fferences are nanagement urrent model. nce a change has races can be Baseline Comparison × 🗢 🛶 🕈 🕇 🚰 🚰 🖓 🔛 🞼 🎯 Model Elements Status Manage Inventory Kenctional" REQ019 - Manage Inventory Links Realization Target: ("Functional" REQ019 - Manage Inventory) "Functional" REQ020 - Receive Items "Functional" REQ021 - List Stock Levels Changed Changed Changed